 “This is Rosa, who is making an octopus pot in the hangar where the women who form the Asociación de mujeres Tejedoras de Nasas work,” he said.

-: Txipirones en su Tinta (Squid in its Ink)
+Recipe: Txipirones en su Tinta (Squid in its Ink)

 Project author: GFA2 (Guillermo Fernández-Abascal) and Fake Industries (Urtzi Grau)